Floorp-Projects/Floorp/browser/docs/AddressBar.rst

     lastKey; // {string} The last key pressed by the user.
 This can affect the
              // behavior, for example by not autofilling again when the user
              // hit backspace.
     maxResults; // {integer} The maximum number of results requested.
-The Model
+It is
-                // may actually return more results than expected, so that the
+                // possible to request more results than the shown ones, and
-                // View and the Controller can do additional filtering. isPrivate; // {boolean} Whether the search started in a private context. userContextId; // {integer} The user context ID (containers feature).
+                // do additional filtering at the View level. isPrivate; // {boolean} Whether the search started in a private context. userContextId; // {integer} The user context ID (containers feature).